Yoyomanzoor/hypr-dotfiles/README.md

 - install BetterDiscord-Installer from aur
 - run `betterdiscord-installer`
 - run `pywal-discord -t default` to update discord to the current pywal theme
-- in discord, turn on the theme
+- in discord, go to discord settings and turn on the theme